department-of-veterans-affairs/va.gov-team/products/platform/feature-toggles/feature-toggle-overview.md

 ## Product Responsibility (Last updated: )
-*Provide a person or team responsible for part of product support*
+*Provide a person or team responsible for each part of product support.*
 - Troubleshooting:
 - Onboarding:
 - Maintenance: